-Instructions for Completing the Web Version of the ONET® Questionnaire

-Username: [Username] Password: [Password]

-You can complete the questionnaires online if you prefer.
-Just follow these simple steps.

-- Step 1.
+Instructions for Completing the Web Version of the ONET® Questionnaire Username: [FILL HERE] Password: [FILL HERE] You can complete the questionnaire online, if you prefer.
+Just follow these simple steps. - Step 1.
 Go to the web address http://onet.rti.org. - Step 2.
-Click on the Login link to gain access to the questionnaires. - Step 3.
-Enter your username and password.
-This information can be found above or in the upper-right corner of the front cover of any one of the questionnaire booklets that you received. - Step 4.
+Click on the Login link to gain access to the questionnaire. - Step 3.
+Enter your Username and Password.
+This information can be found above or at the top of the front cover of the questionnaire booklet that you received. - Step 4.
 Click on OK.
-Once you are logged in, you will receive further instructions on completing the questionnaires.
+Once you are logged in, you will receive further instructions on completing the questionnaire.
 Please be assured that your online responses are completely secure and are protected by the same technology used by businesses to secure credit card transactions.

 If you have any problems accessing the web site, please call 1-877-233-7348, ext.
-100. Technical assistance is available through this toll free number Monday through Friday between 8:30AM and 5:00PM Eastern Time.
+100. Technical assistance is available through this toll free number Monday through Friday between 8:30 AM and 5:00 PM Eastern Time.
 You can also email your technical questions to onethelp@rti.org.

-If you have any other questions about the survey, please call Ms. Sarah Harris at RTI toll free at 1-800-334-8571, ext.
-2-7486 from Monday through Friday between 8:30AM and 5:00PM Eastern Time.
+If you have any other questions about the survey, please call Ms. Sarah Harris at RTI toll free at 1-800-334-8571, ext 2-7486 from Monday through Friday between 8:30 AM and 5:00 PM Eastern Time.
 If you prefer, you can email her at harris@rti.org.
 Thank you again for your participation in the ONET Data Collection Program!